Interviewing Policies & Procedures

 - A) UF Law students attending another law school as a visiting student may participate in UF Law’s OCI program only if the student will physically attend interviews at UF Law AND is not participating in the host school’s recruitment program.
 Otherwise, visiting students may contact the firms directly only AFTER they have interviewed on our campus.

-- B) Students visiting UF Law from another law school may participate in UF’s OCI during the semester they are enrolled at UF Law only if the visiting student is not participating in their home school’s recruiting program.
-Visiting students must sign and adhere to UF Law’s Interviewing Policies and Procedures.
+- B) Students visiting UF Law from another law school may not participate in UF’s OCI program during the semester they are enrolled at UF Law.

 - Graduates: Alumni are not eligible to participate in OCI.